Skip to main content

 Basic meter with value range

-Simple meter component with minimum, maximum and current value:
+Simple meter display with minimum, maximum, current value and unit.

 <KolMeter _label="Storage load" _max={1024} _min={0} _unit="MB" _value={512} />